sebw/blog.wains.be/content/about.md

 2022-03-29: Advanced Cluster Security for Kubernetes at Open'22 by Kangaroot in Antwerpen

 2022-05-31: Ansible Automation Platform live demo at Ansible Automates 2022 in Vilvoorde

-## A bit more about me

-I like building simple, fast, powerful, resilient, secure and automated infrastructures.
-Preferably based on open tools and protocols.

-I care about security and privacy.

-I automate things whenever I can!
-I'm a big fan of IT automation tools ([Ansible], [Terraform], [Saltstack]), [Node-RED], [Home Assistant], [Automagic] (now deprecated, which I replaced with MacroDroid) on Android or [Ulauncher] on Linux, and any device that comes with an open API.

-I'm a heavy keyboard user and as such, [bspwm] is my window manager (after 6 years on [i3wm]).
-I wrote about my [i3wm](https://blog.wains.be/2019/2019-12-11-my-linux-desktop-environment/) and [bspwm](https://blog.wains.be/2021/2021-10-10-my-desktop-environment/) desktop environments.

-When I'm not busy at the computer, I travel, hike, ski, camp out and take photos.

-I'm an [INTJ]: INTJs are known as the "Systems Builders" of the types, perhaps in part because they possess the unusual trait of combining imagination and reliability. ~ [Marina Margaret Heiss](http://typelogic.com/intj.html)

 ## Website iterations